- Reviewed: 9 May 2022, 15:19 NZST

 - Still current at: 9 February 2023

-There is some risk to your security in Singapore due to an underlying threat from terrorism and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in Singapore due to an underlying threat from terrorism.View Larger Map Close/Open map

 Terrorism is a threat in Singapore.
 The Singaporean Government has put in place enhanced security measures to combat terrorism, including strong border controls, and police surveillance.
 New Zealanders in Singapore should monitor any developments that may affect their safety, remain vigilant and aware of their surroundings and follow any instructions issued by the local authorities.

 Petty crime such as bag snatching, passport theft and pickpocketing occurs in Singapore, including in tourist areas and on public transport.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.

 Smoke haze from fires in neighbouring countries periodically causes high pollution readings in Singapore.
 Some of the most common health effects include irritation of eyes, throat and lungs.
 For people with existing respiratory conditions, such as asthma or bronchitis, breathing in particle pollution can make these conditions worse.
 For more information on pollution readings in Singapore refer to Singapore's National Environment Agency.

 General travel advice

 It is recommended that New Zealanders travelling to Singapore familiarise themselves with local laws and customs.
 There are serious penalties for some acts that may not be illegal or inappropriate in New Zealand.

 Penalties for drug offences are severe.
 Offences related to drunk or disorderly conduct, including inappropriate behaviour under Singapore’s ‘Outrage of Modesty’ law, can also result in strict penalties.
 It is illegal to drink between 10:30pm and 7:00am in a public place.
 Passports must be presented if asked for by local authorities.
 Photography of certain government buildings and military installations is prohibited.